-Much remains to be learned about environmental exposure to asbestos and the incidence of mesothelioma among people who have only "second hand" exposure such as families of asbestos workers or people who live near asbestos plants.
+Much remains to be learned about environmental exposure to asbestos and the incidence of mesothelioma among people who have only “second hand” exposure such as families of asbestos workers or people who live near asbestos companies.
 That is a focus of new research in Libby, Montana where vermiculite ore tainted with asbestos has caused a high rate of asbestos-related disease.
-It's also the subject of recently completed research from Egypt.
+It’s also the subject of recently completed research from Egypt.

 A study published by researchers in Egypt earlier this year examined environmental exposure to asbestos near Cairo, Egypt and the link to malignant pleural mesothelioma, a rare cancer of the lining of the lungs.
 The study appeared in the Eastern Mediterranean Health Journal, a publication of the World Health Organization.

 The prevalence of mesothelioma, an incurable cancer, has been increasing throughout the industrialized world with the incidence predicted to peak around 2020, the study said.
 A number of studies have linked exposure to airborne asbestos fibers in the workplace to increased incidence of mesothelioma among workers employed in mining, textile manufacturing, insulation and asbestos cement factories.
 Families of asbestos workers and those living near asbestos mines and mills also are at increased risk of mesothelioma from environmental exposure, studies suggest.

 The Egyptian researchers focused their study on Shubra El-Kheima, an industrial city at the northern edge of Cairo.
 For decades starting in 1948, the city had a large manufacturing plant that used chrysotile asbestos to make asbestos cement pipe and reinforced concrete products.
 In 2004, the Egyptian government decided to ban imports of asbestos and the plant closed.